 Watership Down (1978) By Martin Rosen

 “Hoping to escape destruction by human developers and save their community, a colony of rabbits, led by Hazel and Fiver, seek out a safe place to set up a new warren.”
 The animation is based on the 1972 novel by Richard Adams

-For those blissfully unaware, this child orientated animation is incredibly deceptive in its initial, endearing foundations.
-Beginning as any other piece of family friendly media, this soon deteriorates into intense, unwavering scenes of violence, murder and a bleak struggle for survival, responsible for many cases of post-traumatic stress disorder in children throughout the country.
-Recently, after screening the film on TV during a Sunday afternoon, the channel received a torrent of complaints about the extreme scenes portrayed in the so-called family film and the stress it has caused, cementing this film’s place on this list as pure nightmare fuel.
+For those blissfully unaware, this child-orientated animation is incredibly deceptive in its initial, endearing foundations.
+Beginning as any other piece of family-friendly media, this soon deteriorates into intense, unwavering scenes of violence, murder, and a bleak struggle for survival, responsible for many cases of post-traumatic stress disorder in children throughout the country.
+Recently, after screening the film on TV on a Sunday afternoon, the channel received a torrent of complaints about the extreme scenes portrayed in the so-called family film and the stress it has caused, cementing this film’s place on this list as pure nightmare fuel.

 Infection (2004) by Masayuki Ochiai